Key Highlights

 The healthcare sector in Canada is a major employer.
 Graduates can pursue careers as Public Health Analysts, Biomedical Engineers, or Healthcare Administrators. |

-Which Canadian Colleges Accept Low GPA for Masters Programs?
+Which Canadian Colleges Accept Low GPAs for Masters Programs in Canada in 2026?

 Flexible Universities in Terms of Admissions